vjpudelski/IC_Securing_A_WebAPI_With_JWT/instructions.md

 This file will wrap the fetch API method.
 The purpose is to provide an easy to use interface for calling webAPI methods.

+Make sure the port number is the correct port for the url

 ```javascript
 // path to the WebAPI facilitating the calls.
 let url = 'https://localhost:7182';